gradle/gradle/design-docs/qa-and-release-automation.md

 #### Phase #2 (Package)

-Builds something like a `-bin` distribution, with potentially some extra metadata that links back to the build instance that created it.
+Builds the distribution, verifying that this can be done.

 #### Phase 3 (QA)